Liquid Restaking Token Accounting: An LRT Is a Position, Not a Coin (2026)

 Underlying exposureThe LRT's value tracks a restaked ETH position, not an independent asset

-Layered reward streamBase staking + AVS rewards + protocol incentives accrue to the position
+Layered reward streamBase staking, AVS rewards, and protocol incentives all accrue to the position

 Slashing riskThe recoverable underlying can be reduced by slashing

 This is the same error as treating an LP token as a coin: the receipt token is not the economics.
-The LRT must be tracked to the position it represents.
+The LRT has to be tracked to the position it represents.

 Slashing is a loss event

 A rewards-only model is incomplete.
-Slashing can reduce the staked capital if the operator securing an AVS is penalised.
-Accounting must reflect that reduction in the recoverable underlying when it occurs or is probable, not ignore it because the LRT still trades.
-An LRT position carries both an upside (rewards) and a downside (slashing) — and the downside is the part naive models drop.
+Slashing can reduce the staked capital if the operator securing an AVS is penalised, and the accounting has to reflect that reduction in the recoverable underlying when it occurs or becomes probable — not ignore it because the LRT still trades.
+An LRT position carries both an upside (rewards) and a downside (slashing), and the downside is precisely the part naive models drop.

 Rewards: decompose the layers

-Restaking layers reward sources — base staking yield, AVS rewards, sometimes protocol incentives.
-Each is an income event, generally recognised at fair value when control is obtained, separate from the principal position (see staking rewards accounting).
-Netting them all into a single LRT value change loses the composition and the basis of each stream.
-Decompose, do not net.
+Restaking layers its reward sources: base staking yield, AVS rewards, and sometimes protocol incentives.
+Each is an income event, generally recognised at fair value when control is obtained, separate from the principal position (the recognition rule from staking rewards accounting).
+Netting them all into a single LRT value change loses the composition and the basis of each stream, so the right move is to decompose rather than net.

 Lock-up and liquidity

-Exiting EigenLayer restaking has a lock-up (on top of Ethereum's unbonding).
-So even if the LRT trades freely, the underlying position is not immediately liquid.
-That constraint — plus slashing exposure and the layered structure — is disclosure- and measurement-relevant: the tradable LRT price alone does not capture a locked, slashing-exposed underlying.
+Exiting EigenLayer restaking involves a lock-up on top of Ethereum's own unbonding period.
+So even when the LRT trades freely, the underlying position is not immediately liquid.
+That constraint, together with the slashing exposure and the layered reward structure, is relevant to both disclosure and measurement: the tradable LRT price on its own does not capture a locked, slashing-exposed underlying.

 Practical guidance

-1. Model the LRT as a position, linked to the underlying restaked ETH — not a flat coin.
+1. Model the LRT as a position linked to the underlying restaked ETH, not as a flat coin.

-2. Decompose layered rewards (base + AVS + incentives) into separate income events at control.
+2. Decompose the layered rewards (base, AVS, and incentives) into separate income events at control.

-3. Carry slashing as a loss when it occurs or is probable — not a rewards-only model.
+3. Carry slashing as a loss when it occurs or becomes probable, rather than running a rewards-only model.

-4. Reflect the lock-up in liquidity disclosure and measurement; LRT price ≠ locked underlying.
+4. Reflect the exit lock-up in liquidity disclosure and measurement, since the LRT price is not the locked underlying.

-6. Reconcile the position to the protocol (ether.fi/Renzo/Kelp) and the chain, with an audit trail.
+6. Reconcile the position back to the protocol (ether.fi, Renzo, Kelp) and the chain, keeping an audit trail.

-Wag3s Ledger models each LRT as a restaked position linked to its underlying, decomposes the layered reward streams into separate income events, carries slashing as a loss event, and reflects the exit lock-up in measurement and disclosure — reconciled to the protocol and the chain.
+Wag3s Ledger models each LRT as a restaked position linked to its underlying, decomposes the layered reward streams into separate income events, carries slashing as a loss event, and reflects the exit lock-up in measurement and disclosure, reconciled to the protocol and the chain.
+Restaking characterisation is unsettled and protocol-specific, so Wag3s is built to produce the position data and audit trail that support the accountant's or auditor's classification judgement, not to make that call for them.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading